Why Choose to Deliver at CHOP's Special Delivery Unit

 - The Center for Fetal Diagnosis and Treatment is one of the most experienced teams in the world when it comes to caring for babies with serious and life-threatening birth defects.
 Conditions we see daily, other physicians may only see one or two cases in a career.

 - CHOP’s Harriet and Ronald Lassin Newborn/Infant Intensive Care Unit (N/IICU) is ranked among the best in the nation for newborn care.
-The N/IICU team is experienced in caring for babies who have had fetal surgery, babies born with birth defects, and babies who are critically ill or need immediate postnatal care.
+The N/IICU team, including a unique Neonatal Surgical Team, is experienced in caring for babies who have had fetal surgery, babies born with birth defects, and babies who are critically ill or need immediate postnatal care.

 - The Hospital’s dedicated Fetal Heart Program offers expert diagnosis and treatment of congenital heart anomalies, the most common type of birth defect.
 After birth, babies are treated in the Cardiac Center, one of the world’s top pediatric heart programs.